“Don’t put all your eggs in one basket.”

 If you are already using other forms of advertising effectively, I would recommend doing what I did.

 In my piano studio and other business ventures, I scaled up Google Ads.
 I saw how effective it was.

 When I was confident that I was getting a better return on my money and saw that it was sustainable, I decreased my other ad spends down to almost nothing.

 Google Ads is the only tool I use now.
 It is the only way that I get new piano students.

 When I began this blog, I made a commitment to not hold back.

-If you are serious about growing your studio or raising your rates… getting on AdWords is a must.
+If you are serious about growing your studio or raising your rates… getting on Google Ads is a must.

 The returns you could realize from even a small investment on the platform could be dramatic and career altering.

 They certainly were for me!